bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 * Protectionism
     * Mention in Covid Years
 * BYCombo work
-    * Work on home page now
+    * Audit home page well
+        * Brief audit of other pages
+    * Publish!
     * Talk more about partners
         * Managers in band
         * Influencer